qiwi-forks/toposort/README.md

 Toposort is wonderful, but we also need to know which parts of graph can be handled in parallel mode.

-A graph can have unconnected parts called [graph components](https://en.wikipedia.org/wiki/Component_(graph_theory)).

-These parts can be handled simultaneously because they are not connected to each other.
+You can simultaneously handle unconnected parts (components in graph theory) of a graph.

+Also, you can analyze dependencies and dependants of graph nodes to find independent nodes to parallelize their processing.

-So, toposortExtra returns a list of graph components and their [topologically ordered](https://en.wikipedia.org/wiki/Topological_sorting) nodes.
+So, toposortExtra returns maps of dependencies and dependants and a list of graph components.

-This can be useful in parallelization of handling something in topological order.

 ## Installation